 Everyone can benefit from planting suitable tree species on their property, including idle lands, stream banks, and buffer strips.
 Landowners that meet the requirements outlined in the programs below may be eligible for more than one program subsidy.

-Forests Ontario 50 Million Tree Program
+Forest Ontario: 50 Million Tree Program

-SNC partners with Forests Ontario to offer seedlings, planting, and site preparation/tending for a $0.20 fee per tree for conifers and $0.50 fee per tree for deciduous.
+SNC partners with Forest Ontario to offer seedlings, planting, and site preparation/tending for a $0.20 fee per tree for conifers and $0.50 fee per tree for deciduous.
 We are proud to offer stock native to Eastern Ontario.

 - Have an open, productive planting area of at least one hectare (2.5 acres) in size;